Dyalog/APLCourse/docs/loops-and-recursion.md

 1. Which palindrome in `words` is the longest?

-1. How many words are in alphabetical order?
+1. How many words have their letters arranged in alphabetical order?

 ### Bell Numbers
 A [Bell number](https://en.wikipedia.org/wiki/Bell_number) counts the possible partitions of a set.
 The n<sup>th</sup> Bell number $B_n$ counts the ways you can partition a set of $n$ elements.